dyrtool/dyrtool/README.md

 - 💞️ I’m looking to collaborate on idk
 - 📫 How to reach me:

-my Steam: steamcommunity.com/id/dyrtool
+my steam: steamcommunity.com/id/dyrtool

-my Discord: dyrtool#0309
+my discord: dyrtool#0309

 <!---